abertschi/abertschi.ch/hugo/content/blog/2022-08_easter_eggs/2022-08_overengineering_blog.md

 architecture is motivated not to spoil some Easter eggs implemented on the site.

 ## Easter Eggs are Stages
-The Easter Eggs are implemented in _Stages_ on the server.
+The Easter eggs are implemented in _Stages_ on the server.
 ```go
 type StageHandler interface {
   CanHandle(stage string) bool